VuGal/KL05-RPi-Testbed/README.md

 Robot Framework 4.1

 Usage:
+Files should be put into /home/pi/RobotWorkspace/ path.
 Starting tests: ./start.sh
 Tests are visible in robot/main.robot
 Keywords are visible in python/Keywords.py
 Results will be visible in output.xml, log.html and report.html

 ## PCB